ministryofjustice/terrafrom-aws-populate_nlb_tg_with_rds/README.md

 ### rds_dns_name

 the DNS name of the RDS database.
+This can be in fact any DNS resolvable to an instance like redshift DNS.

 ### nlb_tg_arn